 - 2 to 3 A levels, including at least one science subject (biology may be preferred)

-Before you apply for a course, it's a good idea to get some experience or knowledge of the profession.
-You could do this by contacting the occupational therapy unit at your local hospital, to ask how you could get involved.
+You will find it helpful to get some work experience or volunteering experience in care or healthcare work before you apply for training.
+You could also get some knowledge of the profession by contacting the occupational therapy unit at your local hospital, to ask how you could get involved.

 Health Careers has information about occupational therapy careers.

 Career Path and Progression